delphidabbler/codesnip/Docs/ReadMe.txt

 * Snippets from both the main and user databases can now be duplicated.
 This is very useful if you have created a snippet and want to create another one that shares a lot of the source code, dependencies etc. Just duplicate the first one with a new name and edit it as required.
-Saves a lot of time.
+It saves a lot of time.
 There's a second use where you can duplicate a snippet from the main database under the same name and make any tweaks you like to the new version: duplicate snippets are always editable.

-* The new multi-tab display that can show more than one snippet, category etc. in the main display.
+* The new multi-tab display can show more than one snippet, category etc. in the main display.
 Control click items in the overview pane to display them in a new tab in the detail pane.
 Alternatively select View | New Tab (Ctrl+T) to display a new empty tab that can display selected items.
 Press Ctrl+F4 to close a tab.

 * Results of test compilations (F9) now appear in a dialogue box.